 EU Validation – DEMOWATERCOLI

 In the EU validation scheme, three institutions tested the Colifast Analyzer (CA, discontinued instrument) or the Colifast At-line Monitor (CALM).

 - Ecole Nationale de Santé Publique, Rennes, France

 - Thames Water Utilities Ltd, Reading, UK

 Both E. coli and P. aeruginosa samples were collected from drinking water and swimming pools, respectively depending on the test.
-The samples were tested on the Colifast instruments where fluorescence are measured as a result of enzymatic activity, specific to an enzyme found in the target species.
+The samples were tested on the Colifast instruments where fluorescence is measured as a result of the enzymatic activity specific to an enzyme found in the target species.
 A synthetic compound where a substrate is fused to a fluorescent probe generates an increase in fluorescence when the specific enzyme is present and can “activate” the probe by cleavage.

 The instrument runs several simultaneous samples and utilizes the most probable number (MPN) statistics to estimate the original bacterial count of the source.
 By diluting samples to such an extent that both positive and negative samples are achieved, the fraction of positive samples can then be used to do the estimation.
 Parallel reference methods were conducted, ISO 9308-1 for E.coli, and EN 12780 for the P. aeruginosa.

 The MPN method is well tested, thus the focus of this report was to measure sensitivity and specificity of the Colifast method.
 At the Instituto Superiore di Sanitá, a 97 % specificity and 98 % sensitivity and no significant difference between the Colifast method (14 h incubation time) and ISO 9308-1 method when 522 samples were compared for E. coli.
 The data for the P. aeruginosa, from 441 samples gave a sensitivity and specificity of 99 % and 98 %, respectively.